 Branches of The Lumbar Plexus

-Course And Distribution of The Branches
+Course and Distribution of The Branches

 It appears underneath the lateral border of the psoas major muscle, enters downward and laterally in front of the quadratus lumborum.
-At the lateral border of quadratus lumborum it pierces aponeurotic origin of the transversus abdominis justabove the iliac crest and runs in the anterior abdominal wall.
+At the lateral border of quadratus lumborum it pierces aponeurotic origin of the transversus abdominis just above the iliac crest and runs in the anterior abdominal wall.
 It gives cutaneous innervation to the skin of gluteal region and anterior abdominal wall in the hypogastric region.

 It pursues the exact same course as the iliohypogastric nerve, but at a somewhat lower level.
 It pierces the transversus abdominis near the anterior part of the iliac crest.
-It gives motor innervation to internal oblique and transversus abdominis muscles and sensory innervation to the skin on the upper medial aspect of the thigh, root of penis, and scrotum in the male, and mons pubis and labium majus in the female.
+It gives motor innervation to internal oblique and transversus abdominis muscles and sensory innervation to the skin on the upper medial aspect of the thigh, the root of the penis, and scrotum in the male, and mons pubis and labium majus in the female.

 It enters forwards via the psoas, pierces it and its covering psoas fascia.
 It runs on the anterior outermost layer of the psoas near its medial border and breaks up above the inguinal ligament into genital and femoral branches.
 The femoral branch runs along the lateral side of the external iliac artery and enters the femoral sheath, where it is located anterolateral to the femoral artery.
-It pierces the anterior wall of the sheath to provide the skin over the femoral triangle.
+It pierces the anterior wall of the sheath to supply the skin over the femoral triangle.
 The genital branch enters the deep inguinal ring and traverses via the inguinal canal along the spermatic cord in the male and the round ligament of uterus in the female.
-In the male it provides the cremaster muscle and scrotal skin, and in the female it provides the skin of mons pubis and labium majus.
+In the male it supplies the cremaster muscle and scrotal skin, and in the female, it supplies the skin of mons pubis and labium majus.